Mosquito, Grizzly Bear's Head, Lean Man First Nations: Mosquito

-Chief Mosquito would remain the Primary Chief of the Three bands of Mosquito, Grizzly Bears Head, Lean Man First Nations.
+Chief Mosquito remained the primary chief of the three bands of Mosquito, Grizzly Bears Head, Lean Man First Nations.
 Mosquito Grizzly Bears Head Lean Man Band is regarded as a member of the Treaty Four and Treaty Six areas, and is the only band in Canada with this status.
-Treaty Four Gatherings in Fort QuAppelle area reserve a place in their Council Meetings for the Mosquito Grizzly Bears Head Lean Man Band to this day.
+Treaty Four Gatherings in the Fort Qu'Appelle area reserve a place in their council meetings for the Mosquito Grizzly Bears Head Lean Man Band.